drduh/macOS-Security-and-Privacy-Guide/README.md

 [iMessage](https://en.wikipedia.org/wiki/IMessage) is Apple's first party messenger.
 It requires an [Apple Account](#apple-account) in order to use it.

-Make sure to enable [Contact Key Verification](https://support.apple.com/118246) and verify with anyone you message to ensure that you're messaging the right person.
+Enable [Contact Key Verification](https://support.apple.com/118246) and verify contacts.

-You can use iMessage with either a [phone number or an email](https://support.apple.com/108758#help), so pick one that you're comfortable with contacts seeing.
+iMessage can be used with either a [phone number or an email](https://support.apple.com/108758#help).

 > [!WARNING]
 > By default, iCloud backup is enabled, which stores copies of message encryption keys on [Apple's servers](https://support.apple.com/102651) without E2EE.
 Either [disable iCloud backup](https://support.apple.com/guide/icloud/view-and-manage-backups-mm122d3ef202/1.0/icloud/1.0) or enable [Advanced Data Protection](https://support.apple.com/guide/security/advanced-data-protection-for-icloud-sec973254c5f) to prevent this.
 Remind messaging recipients to do the same.